Palestine is the Place for You!

-With a pleasant climate and natural amenities like Lake Palestine (the second largest lake in Texas) and gorgeous Davy Dogwood Park, there is always something to enjoy outdoors.
+With a pleasant climate and natural amenities like gorgeous Davey Dogwood Park, and nearby Lake Palestine, there is always something to enjoy outdoors.
 For those who prefer the beauty of a charming and historic city – Palestine has that too.

 Those interested in visiting or moving to Palestine can learn more about the city, upcoming events and activities by visiting the City’s tourism site, https://www.visitpalestine.com/.